Descent098/PYTH-101/6. Python Modules/readme.md

 ```

 Modules are essential to building larger applications, but now that you know how to use them let's look at what they actually are.
 Modules are just plain old python files, buried deep inside the guts of your python installation there is a file called math.py with a function called sqrt().

+## Writing your own modules

+There are actually many ways to write your own modules, but the simplest is just to link separate python files together inside the same folder.

 Let's assume you have a project that is structured like this: